All Midland College policies are available online. Please note, the Midland College Policy Manual is hosted on an external server.

 Reports of Alleged Misconduct

-Midland College faculty and staff shall submit an alleged violation or violations of Midland College policies and procedures, including the rules for student conduct (as described above), committed by a student to the vice president of student services within a reasonable time following an alleged incident, not to exceed ten Midland College business days.
+Midland College faculty and staff shall submit an alleged violation or violations of Midland College policies and procedures, including the rules for student conduct (as described above), committed by a student to the vice president of student services or designee within a reasonable time following an alleged incident, not to exceed ten Midland College business days.
 The allegations must be submitted in writing, through traditional or electronic means, and must describe the violation and any surrounding facts.

 The vice president of student services or designee shall investigate the matter as necessary.
 If an allegation is deemed to be unfounded, the vice president of student services or designee shall dismiss the allegation and shall provide the student written notice that the allegation of misconduct was made against the student and that the allegation was dismissed.